iYadavVaibhav/stem/docs/9-Drafts/dea-c01-u2-data-store-management-ps.md

   - Network Protection
   - Manges platform, OS, NW, Firewall, Global Infra

+**Accessing Object via URL**

+- There are two URLs to access an object.
+  - `Object URL`: Also called public URL, anyone can only access this if they have permission and bucket has public access.
+  - `Open`: When you click "Open" then it gives you a pre-signed URL that lets you in the session to view an object, this is not shareable.
+It has encoded credentials.

 **Security Layers**

 1. VPC, this is first line of defence, like envelop